Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Control Variates

 \subsection{Overview}

 The control variates method is primarily designed to construct a random variable with reduced variance by incorporating a control variable, while preserving the unbiasedness of the response variable expectation \citep{deng2013improving}.
-Specifically, in addition to the response variable $Y$, suppose we observe another random variable $X$ with a known expectation $\mathbb{E}(X)$.
+Specifically, in addition to the $n$ response variable $Y$, suppose we observe another variable $X$ with a known expectation $\ox$ (Within the design-based framework, once the study subjects are fixed, their respective attributes are treated as constants rather than random variables).
 Define

 where $\theta$ is an arbitrary constant.
-This transformation ensures that $\widetilde{Y}$ remains an unbiased estimator of $\mathbb{E}(Y)$ and has variance:
+This transformation ensures that $\widetilde{Y}$ remains an unbiased estimator of $\oy$ and has the following variance:

+where $\text{cov}(Y, X)$ and $\text{var}(\cdot)$ denote the true population covariance and variance, respectively.
+The explicit expressions are given by: